Wobbly teeth in cats

 Why is my cat's tooth wobbly?

-Kittens’ teeth normally start to fall out at about at about 3 months old.
-This is completely normal, they will be replaced by permanent adult teeth.
+- Baby teeth – kittens usually start to lose their baby teeth at around 3 months old.
+This is completely normal - they will be replaced by permanent adult teeth.

 Wobbly teeth are painful - if you think your cat may have one, get in contact with your vet.
 They are likely to need a general anaesthetic for it to be removed but your vet will be able to discuss the options with you during your appointment.

 You know your cat best.
 If you are concerned, contact your vet.

 Preventing dental disease